-This new, self-titled work draws on lyrics, verse, movement and music to tell the story of becoming a poet against the odds.
-Taking the audience through a teenage bedroom, a house party and a pirate radio station, Debris Stevenson is an exploration of one woman growing up and finding her voice.
+This new work draws on lyrics, verse, movement and music to tell the story of becoming a poet against the odds.
+Taking the audience through a teenage bedroom, a house party and a pirate radio station, Poet in da Corner is an exploration of one woman growing up and finding her voice.

 Original musical composition comes from master of urban music Michael 'Mikely J' Asante, and dancer/actor/director Benji Reid, who has spent 25 years creating physical theatre and hip hip theatre, directs this world premiere.

 Poet in da Corner is co-commissioned by the Royal Court Theatre and Represent, which is a series of artworks inspired by the Representation of the People Act 1918, which enabled women over the age of 30 to vote.
 The initiative invites young female creatives to consider democracy in contemporary Britain.